 Social media is a simple and effective method for reinforcing your message with your lawmakers.
 We encourage you to share blog posts or articles supporting your position with members of Congress.
 At this link you will find a few example updates that can be used on social media.

 A letter to the editor is a good way to communicate with influencers in your community and your federal, state and local lawmakers.
 You can find examples below:

-- Preserving Charitable Giving Assures a Strong and Free Civil Society: This template highlights the free civil society approach to governing often written about by Alexis de Tocqueville and how the charitable giving incentive fits into that narrative.
+- Preserving Charitable Giving Assures a Strong Civil Society: This template highlights the free civil society approach to governing often written about by Alexis de Tocqueville and how the charitable giving incentive fits into that narrative.

-- Unintended Consequences of Tax Reform: This template explains that diminishing the value of the charitable deduction could be an unintended consequence of simplifying the tax code and provides a solution.
+- The Unintended Consequences of Tax Reform: This template explains that diminishing the value of the charitable deduction could be an unintended consequence of simplifying the tax code and provides a solution.

 To find out when your Congressman’s next town hall is, visit their website and find the schedule of events.
 If you are unable to find this on their website, you can also call their district office phone number and ask the staff member when and where the next town hall meeting is taking place.